The Krypton Factor: Super Round (1995)

 In 1995, the game was decided by a "Super Round," a race encompassing all previous rounds' abilities.
-At the start of the round, players were shown five coloured circles, each with a letter or number, and the players had to memorize the sequence before making a parachute jump down 50 feet to the floor.
+At the start of the round, players were shown five coloured circles, each with a letter or number, and the players had to memorize the sequence before taking a zip line down 50 feet to the floor.
 They then entered the Kryptic Rings, a three-dimensional maze of interlocking rings with numbered and lettered junctions.
 Following and correctly interpreting the sequence (following the circles clockwise, starting with the circle of their colour) would lead each player to their correct exit.
 Each exit was marked with a letter, which they would memorize on their way to the next part of the race, the Laser Matrix, preceded by a computer where each player had to log in by hitting the letter critically matching their exit.
 Each player then had to type in four words with a common thread.
 However, each key corresponds to a different letter according to a code (such as each key giving the preceding letter).

 After cracking the code and typing in the four words, each player had to cross a corridor of shifting laser beams, where breaking each beam resulted in a seven-second penalty.
 Once out, the players entered the Response Revolve, a rotating cylinder where each had to collect six batons of their colour from their holds; however, each baton could only be removed when a light by the baton flashed, and all lights flashed according to a sequence.
 Once all six batons were out and placed in the player's pedestal, each player had to run to the Krypton Mountain, where they first had to build a four-piece ladder, which they ascended before making a vertical climb up the Krypton Mountain, completing the race by grabbing a letter K of their colour at the top of the Krypton Mountain.